 "You know, ditch, skip class.
 I mean you obviously aren't just leaving for lunch carrying a backpack like that," he said pointing to the overstuffed backpack currently hindering Matthew's balance.
 Gilbert paused giving a chance for Matthew to respond, but he just stared back still slightly confused and adjusted his backpack strap.

 Matthew's eyes quickly adjusted to the bright light of the sun.
 Gilbert continued walking down the front steps taking no notice to the fact that he wasn't being followed at first.
-Matthew watched him walking down the steps confused at what exactly he had gotten himself into.
+Matthew watched Gilbert walking down the steps confused at what exactly he had gotten himself into.
 Focusing his attentions on the recent events of being noticed put the depressing thoughts he had before in the back of his mind.

 "Hey kid, you coming or what?"
 Gilbert said stopping and turning around slightly to look at the boy still standing on the top steps of the school.
 Matthew nodded his head before muttering yes with his quiet voice.